631space/631space.github.io/README.md

 FORKING
 ============================
-If you would like to copy the website, include <b>-thx-Iamh1m2-</b> in the URL to credit me, and do not make a frauding version, other wise I will track you down and completely destroy your website.
+If you would like to copy the website, include <b>-thx-Iamh1m2-</b> in the URL to credit me, and do not make a frauding version, otherwise I will track you down and completely destroy your website.